Associate Professor of Gender and Women's Studies

 Center for Global Studies

 Karen Flynn is an Associate professor in the Department of Gender and Women’s Studies and the Department of African-American Studies Program at the University of Illinois, Urbana-Champaign.
 She received her Ph.D. in Women's Studies from York University, Toronto, Ontario, in 2003.
 Her research interests include migration and travel, Black Canada, health, popular culture, feminist, Diasporic and post-colonial studies.
-Dr. Flynn’s recent book: Moving Beyond Borders: Black Canadian and Caribbean women in the African Canadian Diaspora is by the University of Toronto Press.
-Moving Beyond Borders won the Lavinia L. Dock Award from the American Association of the History of Nursing.
-She is currently working on a second book project that maps the travel itineraries of Blacks across borders.
+Dr. Flynn’s book: Moving Beyond Borders: Black Canadian and Caribbean women in the African Canadian Diaspora published by University of Toronto won the Lavinia L. Dock Award from the American Association of the History of Nursing.
+She is currently working on a second book project that maps the travel itineraries of young Black EFL teachers across borders.

-In addition to her academic work, Dr. Flynn has published numerous editorials in Share, Canada's largest ethnic newspaper, which serves the Black & Caribbean communities in the Greater Metropolitan Toronto area.
+In addition to her academic work, Dr. Flynn has published numerous editorials in Share, Canada's largest ethnic newspaper, which serves the Black & Caribbean communities in the Greater Metropolitan Toronto area. area.
+Dr. Flynn has had oped articles in Now Magazine, the Toronto Star, and Rabble.ca.
 She was also a free-lance writer for Canada Extra, and most recently for Swaymag.ca where she wrote passionately about contemporary issues considering issues of race, gender, class, sexuality, age, and nation.
-Dr. Flynn is currently a Dean’s Fellow for the College of Liberal Arts and Sciences, a program geared towards strengthening and expanding the cadre of leaders in the College
+Dr. Flynn was recently a Dean’s Fellowfor the College of Liberal Arts and Sciences (LAS), a program geared towards strengthening and expanding the cadre of leaders in the College.
+In 2015, Dr. Flynn was selected as the Conrad Humanities Fellow for LAS for excellence in scholarship.